morganoliviaevans/nccs-summer-2024/README.md

 NASA Center for Climate Simulation Internship, Summer 2024

 # Overview
 This repository documents my work and accomplishments during my internship at the NASA Center for Climate Simulation (NCCS) in the Summer of 2024.
 My work focused on two main areas: running GEOS OSU Micro-benchmarking across various supercomputing systems to evaluate MPI performance and scalability (objective-1), and conducting GEOS I/O Benchmarking on Discover Milan to compare the performance of DNB09 and DTSE01 file systems (objective-2).
-It includes benchmarking results, scripts, reports, and additional documentation of the various projects and tasks I worked on.
+It includes benchmarking results, scripts, reports, and system build instructions.

 # Table of Contents
 - [Objective 1: GEOS OSU Micro-benchmarking](#objective-1-geos-osu-micro-benchmarking)